karthik805/Pancard-Detection/README.md

 ## 📧 Contact

-For questions or suggestions, feel free to reach out to [Your Name](https://www.linkedin.com/in/karthikbs85/) on LinkedIn.
+For questions or suggestions, feel free to reach out to [B.S Karthik ](https://www.linkedin.com/in/karthikbs85/) on LinkedIn.